The Rosie O'Donnell Show

 The Rosie O'Donnell Show is an American daytime variety television talk show created, hosted, and produced by actress and comedian Rosie O'Donnell.
-It premiered on June 10, 1996, and concluded after six seasons on May 22, 2002.
+It premiered on June 10, 1996, and concluded after six seasons on June 27, 2002.

 This talk show was taped in Studio 8G at NBC's Rockefeller Center studios in New York City, New York, and was produced and distributed by KidRo Productions, Telepictures Productions, and Warner Bros.
 Television.
 The talk show won five Daytime Emmy Awards for Outstanding Talk Show.

 History

 Debut

 On June 10, 1996, The Rosie O'Donnell Show premiered, and proved successful.
 It was a replacement for Carnie!, which aired from September 6, 1995, to February 23, 1996.
+Warner Bros Domestic Television Distribution prematurely concluded Carnie! so that The Rosie O'Donnell Show could premiere in advance of the fall schedule.